jwcounts/hpm-podcasts/README.md

 # Podcasts by Category

-A Wordpress plugin that allows you to create a podcast feed from any category, either video or audio.
-It also has the option to periodically cache the feeds as flat XML files (on a separate server via FTP or SFTP, on Amazon S3, or locally) to speed up delivery.
-It can also be set up to upload the media files to those other servers.
+A Wordpress plugin that allows you to create a podcast feed from any category, either audio or video.
+It has the option to periodically cache the feeds as flat XML files (on a separate server via FTP or SFTP, on Amazon S3, or locally) to speed up delivery, and upload your media files to those other servers.

 ## Why does this exist?